vered1986/LM_NE_bias/README.md

 ### 3. Sentiment Analysis:

-Using the names generated for the previous step, run the script `sentiment_analysis.py`.
+Using the names generated for the previous step, run the script `sentiment_analysis.py --text_dir [text_dir] --device [device]`.
 It will produce the LaTex table with the results.

 ### 4. Effect on Downstream Tasks: